finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 property_filter = ['property_filter_example'] # list[str] | Optional.
 The restricted set of properties that should be returned (optional)

 try:
-    # Get a full expansion of a portfolio group
+    # [EARLY ACCESS] Get a full expansion of a portfolio group
     api_response = api_instance.get_portfolio_group_expansion(scope, code, effective_at=effective_at, as_at=as_at, property_filter=property_filter)
     pprint(api_response)
 except ApiException as e: